massartval-exercises/freeCodeCamp_DB_certification/README.md

 - kitty_ipsum_translator is a collection of shell scripts that give basic info about the content of text files and translate kitty into doggy.

+- bike_shop is a postgreSQL database with a shell script to access and update the database.